 The machine learning technology as a part of the artificial intelligence field is evolving quickly and has implications for all industries and areas of life.
 It’s important for businesses to be aware of the technological innovations, big changes and the latest trends.
 The best way to do this is to attend different tech events.

 The driverless car market is just starting to emerge, but experts predict its rapid growth in the coming years.
+Let’s take a look at the current state of the industry.

 They can work day and night.
 They don’t need down time, breaks or medical insurance.
 They don’t have conflicts with with their bosses or colleagues, and take no personal time to deal with their problems.
 They are robots!